MichaelRoyNorton/arcade-game/README.md

 ## Introduction

-An Arcade project completed for my course with Udacity
+An Arcade project completed for my course with Udacity.

+## Usage

+1. Download or clone the repo
+2. Open index.html in your browser
+3. Jouer.

 ## How to play the game